Fmr. Rep. Harold Ford Jr. poised for Wall Street return after Morgan Stanley ouster and settlement

 In 2006, he took a shot at a U.S. Senate seat from Tennessee and narrowly lost to the state's current junior senator, Bob Corker.
 Good-looking and articulate and already a staple of the cable TV circuit, Ford seemed tailor made for Wall Street.
 It didn't hurt that during his years in Congress he built a reputation as an establishment Democrat who was moderate on trade and taxes.

-Indeed, his move to the investment banking business in 2007 appeared seamless; he immediately established himself as both a formidable rainmaker at Merrill Lynch and later Morgan while creating an out-sized presence as a cable news political commentator for NBC and MSNBC.
+Indeed, his move to the investment banking business in 2007 appeared seamless; he immediately established himself as both a formidable rainmaker at Merrill Lynch and later Morgan while creating an out-sized presence as a cable news political commentator first for Fox and then for NBC and MSNBC.
+21st Century Fox is the parent of FOX Business and Fox News.

 Friends say he has also been talking to various possible employers in the financial world and weighing whether he could start his own business that combines his knowledge of Wall Street and politics — skills that are very much in demand these days given the outsized role public policy plays the dealings of corporate America.